Privacy and Legal Disclaimers

 Interaction with Children Online

-The Department is committed to the protection of children’s online privacy.
+DHS is committed to the protection of children’s online privacy.
 The Children’s Online Privacy Protection Act (COPPA) governs information gathered online from or about children under the age of 13.
 Verifiable consent from a child’s parent or guardian is required before collecting, using, or disclosing personal information from a child under age 13.
-If a Department website intends to collect information from children under 13 years old, COPPA-required information and instructions will be provided by the specific web page that collects information about the child.
+If a DHS website intends to collect information from children under 13 years old, COPPA-required information and instructions will be provided by the specific web page that collects information about the child.
 The web page will specify exactly what the information will be used for, who will see it, and how long it will be kept.

 Visiting Other Websites

 Our website contains links to international agencies, private organizations, and some commercial entities.
 These websites are not within our control and may not follow the same privacy, security, or accessibility polices.
 Once you link to another site, you are subject to the policies of that site.
-All Federal websites, however, are subject to the same Federal policy, security, and accessibility mandates.
+All federal websites, however, are subject to the same federal policy, security, and accessibility mandates.

 Department of Homeland Security